le0pard/le0pard.github.io/_posts/postgresql/2013-09-28-postgresql-multicorn.md

 # PostgreSQL 9.3+

 The original implementation of FDWs in PostgreSQL 9.1 and 9.2 was read-only, but in PostgreSQL 9.3 FDWs also have write access as well.
-Right now Multicorn doesn't support this, but by changelog it will be added.
+Right now Multicorn support write access API in version >= 1.0.0.

 # Conclusion